Not sure what to ask? Review our Frequently Asked Questions below to get answers to the questions that we get asked the most!

 Getting a W in general is preferred because it does not explain why you did not complete the class and because it does not factor into your GPA.
 However, a D/F grade shows that you were not a good student in the class and will negatively impact your transcript.
 W's have less of an impact on your record if there are only a few, but if you have many W's, then universities may question if you are a consistent student or if you always drop classes.
 The only university that has a specific W limit is USC (max 2 W's).
 For more information on this topic, you can talk to a counselor.
 Also, because W's may impact your financial aid, contact the Financial Aid office for more information.

-No, you should never assume that you will be automatically dropped from a class.
-If you want to drop a class, you should do so yourself through LancerPoint.
+Never assume that you will be automatically dropped from a class.
+If you want to drop a class, please drop the class in LancerPoint.
 Be sure to drop your classes by the drop deadlines.

 Keep in mind that each CRN has its own drop deadline.
-To find out a drop deadline for a specific CRN, you can refer to the online schedule of classes and click on your CRN.
+To find out the drop deadline for a specific CRN, refer to the online schedule of classes and click on your CRN.
 This will open a new window showing the deadlines of the CRN.

 If you pass a class with a grade of C or better, you may not retake the class at PCC.
 Universities usually will only count the first passing grade, so even if you repeat the class at another college, universities will take the first passing grade.
 You can only retake classes that are graded with a W, F, D, or NP.
 If you would like to improve your GPA, the only option is to continue to take classes and get A's.